saeyslab/muscatWrapper/vignettes/basic_analysis_batchcor.md

 ## Run the analysis without batch effect correction

-This is needed to compare the results with the bach-effect-correction analysis performed before in this vignette
+This is needed to compare the results with the batch-effect-correction analysis performed before in this vignette

 ``` r